 As a CIS contractor, you can make deductions and pay subcontractors for construction work.
 The section explains how to make a CIS deduction and pay deductions to HMRC.

-As a mainstream CIS contractor, you must file monthly returns online to HMRC.
+As a mainstream CIS contractor, you must file monthly returns online with HM Revenue and Customs.
 You can also use commercial CIS software but there are penalties for filing late returns.

 What You Must Do as a Construction Industry Scheme (CIS) Contractor in United Kingdom